Nanjing Fuzimiao: Cruise

 Qinhuai River flows through Fuzimiao.
 Visitors can take painted boats to cruise on the Qinhuai River.
 There are 50 to 60 original village sites that have been found on the banks.
 Other attractions include historical sites, gardens, painted boats, streets and folk customs.
 Boats can be taken at different wharfs along the river (there is Panchi Wharf, located in front of Dacheng Hall of Confucius Temple, Wuding Gate Wharf, Wharf of Kuixing Ge, and Stone City Wharf).
 Chinese traditional music is performed on the boats.

-Directions

-Take Nanjing Metro Line 1 to Sanshanjie Station.
-Use Exit 3, turn right onto Shengzhou Road.
-Cross the next big street, continue on Jiankang Road.
-Walk past the traditional gate to the small square with the park, turn right onto the pedestrian shopping street (look for the signs of the famous coffee and ice cream chain stores).
-Walk all the way to the end of that street.
-The temple is on the large square opposite the wall with the yellow dragon.